Reformation of Slums

 Simon, R. F., Adegoke, A. K., & Adewale, B. A. (2013).
 Slum settlements regeneration in Lagos Mega-city: an overview of a waterfront Makoko community.
 International Journal of Education and research, 1(3).

 Uduak, V. (2009).
-Uduak, V. (2009).
 Effects of Slums on Residential Property Value: a case study of Makoko.
 An Unpublished Dissertation.
 Department of Estate Management, Covenant University, Ota Nigeria.
-Google Ref.

 UN Commission on Population and Development.
 (2007).
 Commission on Population and Development.
-Forty-first session.
+Forty-first sessions.
 United Nations, New York, 2008.